 Self-bias is still used, but the reference voltages are trimmed by providing a small trim current with the operational amplifiers.

-Figure 27.
-Better defining the ADC Reference Voltage.
+Figure 20.
+Better Defining the ADC Reference Voltage

 Driving the reference to force desired values requires driving with a low impedance source, provided by the transistors.
-Note that pins 16 and 22 are not connected.
+Pins 16 and 22 are not connected.